mmistakes/made-mistakes-jekyll/_source/_posts/articles/2011-04-06-knowing-grids-means-breaking-grids.md

 It's a funny story that will probably make less sense after I describe this awful analogy, but here it goes.
 You ever do something for so long that you start seeing it creep up in random places?
 Back in 1997, after I got a Nintendo 64 and played *Super Mario* all night instead of working on my 3D design projects.
 I started getting these crazy ideas that I could triple jump over ponds or reach the top of buildings by doing a back flip like that mustachioed plumber.

 Sitting in 2D design and typography classes for 4 years of my life had a similar effect.
 It was like having a magician expose all his secrets to me.
 Problem is, I can no longer take these tricks at face value and instead see grid systems, slight of hand, and other illusions played on the eye.
-Guess that's become both a curse and a blessing...
+Guess that's become both a curse and a blessing…

 So what does all this nonsense have to do with a women's health calendar?
 Glad you asked because I was about a whole half seconds away from losing focus.

 ## Three Columns, Two Typefaces --- Yeah I'm Down

 There is absolutely nothing about this cover that I don't like.
 It's been sitting on a chair in our dinning room for the past month and I always catch myself eye-ing it up.
-Shhh... don't tell my wife.
+Shhh… don't tell my wife.

 The two punch knockout for me is the combination of serif headlines followed by sans-serif subheads.
 Whoever designed this made sure they didn't use some bunk freebie font because the ff ligature looks damn good in "office.
 A+.